HKUST-NISL/Echolocation-AEC/README.md

 * [License](#license)

 ## Introduction
 This project provide data and code related to the journal pulblication.
-The folder "Figure_data" provides the data for all the figures shown in the article.
 The provided codes form the Active Efficient Coding (AEC) model.

 ## Description
 Here, we will describe the main codes required for training and testing the proposed model.